NavyaG-lab/Tech-writer/itaipu/guides/contracts_migration_v0_to_v1.md

 # Contracts Migration - V0 to V1 (AKA Multi-Country Contracts)

-On `common-datomic` version `5.42.2` the capability of generating contracts for multiple countries, including the following changes:
+On `common-datomic` version `5.42.2` the capability of generating contracts for multiple countries was added, including the following changes:

 - use `nu.data.infra.api.dbcontracts.v1` as base for contracts generation.
 - package structure changed from `contract.etl` to `nu.data.infra.{country}.dbcontracts`